 - Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
 Shut off the engine and wait for all moving parts to stop before leaving the operating position. - 3.
-Locate the bypass levers on the frame on both sides of the engine. - 4.
-Move the bypass levers forward through the slotted hole and down to lock them in place (Figure 28).
+Locate the bypass levers on the frame on both sides of the engine. - Move both bypass levers forward through the slotted hole and down to lock them in place (Figure 26).